Reddy7860/Stocks_Visualisation/README.md

 Installation
 To install the required Python libraries, run the following command:

+## Installation

+To install this project, follow these steps:

+1. Clone the repository to your local machine
+2. Install any necessary dependencies using the 'pip install requirements.txt'
+3. Run the project using streamlit run

 bash
 Copy code
 pip install streamlit yfinance plotly pandas pmdarima arch